Bloodstone (band): Biography

 After learning to play their respective musical instruments, they moved to Los Angeles, California, where they met their prospective managers George Braunstein and Ron Hamady.
 The band also replaced its drummer Melvin Webb with Eddie Summers, a resident of Los Angeles.
 The managers decided to change their name from the Sinceres to Bloodstone.
 Later the group traveled to London, England where they signed a recording contract with Decca Records.
 The original members were Charles McCormick, Willis Draffen Jr., Charles Love, Harry Williams, Roger Durham and Eddie Summers.
 The first album was titled Bloodstone, whereas there were two singles released simultaneously called "That's the Way We Make Our Music", and "Girl (You Look So Fine)", written and arranged by Eddie Summers, the newest member.
 Its second album, Natural High, reached the US R&B Top 10.
 The album was written by various members of the group Bloodstone, with the single "Natural High" reaching number 10 on the Pop chart.
 It received blanket airplay in Europe, particularly on Radio Luxembourg.
 It reached number 40 on the UK chart in August 1973 and was featured in the Decca "World of Hits" series of compilation albums.

 Bloodstone's other hits include "Never Let You Go", "Outside Woman" and "My Little Lady".
 Bloodstone was instrumental in the "black rock" and funk movement of the 1970s, and even had a hand in the brown-eyed soul movement with some Latin music-tinged hits.
 Bloodstone performed with Marvin Gaye, Curtis Mayfield, Elton John, and The Impressions.
 Their 1973 album Natural High, produced by Mike Vernon, sold over one million copies, and was awarded a gold disc by the R.I.A.A. in July that year.
-They achieved a moderate comeback in the early 1980s with McCormick replacement Ron Wilson.
-Their album We Go a Long Way Back (1982), whose title track reached the R&B chart Top 5, also produced a follow-up single "Go On and Cry" that reached number 18.
-The group continued to record into the mid 1980s.
-They later continued to tour and perform with original members Charles McCormick, Harry Williams and newer member Donald Brown.
-Bloodstone also starred in and wrote all the music for a film entitled Train Ride to Hollywood (1975).